donfaustinocortizone/Nashville96/README.md

-# Nashville Gruvbox
+# Nashville96

-A Windows-like GTK theme based on both Chicago95 (for GTK3) and Redmond97 (for GTK2) incoporating the infamous Gruvbox color scheme.
+A collection of Windows-like GTK themes based on both Chicago95 (for GTK3) and Redmond97 (for GTK2) incoporating some infamous color schemes.

 **Note:** This was made with XFCE on mind, so you may find issues if you are using another DE.

 ### Installation
-1. Download and unzip the latest release and copy the `Nashville Gruvbox` folder to `~/.themes/` if you want a local installation, or just copy to `/usr/share/themes` if you want a global installation.
+1. Download and unzip the latest release and copy the folder of your theme of choise to `~/.themes/` if you want a local installation, or just copy to `/usr/share/themes` if you want a global installation.
 2. Select the theme with both Appearance and Window Manager.

 ### Tips and tricks
 Unlike Chicago95, the desktop icon colored labels come disabled by default.
 To revert that:
 1. Go to where your theme is located which is `~/.themes/` if installed locally, if installed globally then go to `/usr/share/themes`.
-2. Open the `Nashville Gruvbox` folder, and then  navigate to `gtk-3.0/apps`.
+2. Open the folder of the theme you want to change, and then  navigate to `gtk-3.0/apps`.
 3. Open `xfce.css` with your editor of choice.
 4. Under `XfdesktopIconView.view`, replace the `background: transparent;` line with `background: @xfd_icon_backdrop;`.
 It should look like this:
 	```